Faculty

 MESSAGE My goal has been to help in forming conservation strategies and contribute to maintaining biodiversity.
 I am interested in the application of geospatial technology such as Remote Sensing and GIS for Ecology.

-Yusuke MIZUUCHI (Assistant Professor)
+Songqiu DENG (Assistant Professor)

 LOCATION Ecohydrology Research Institute

-AREA OF EXPERTISE Forest landscape planning, Landscape architecture
+AREA OF EXPERTISE Forest soil, Soil hydrology

 CONTACT DETAILS E-mail